HappyRay/linkedin-contact-sync-doc/index.md

 If this is the first time you use the extension, you will need to grant permission for this extension to access your Gmail contacts.

-If the extension finds a Gmail contact with a website associated with the same LinkedIn profile URL, it will open a new tab to allow you to view and modify that Gmail contact.
+If the extension finds a Gmail contact with a website associated with the same LinkedIn profile URL(, it will open a new tab to allow you to view and modify that Gmail contact.
 Otherwise, it will show you possible matches based on the person's name in a pop-up window.
 Select one from the list or select the "create new contact" link to create a new contact.

 ## Start from a Gmail contact page
 Click the associated LinkedIn profile page URL to navigate to the corresponding LinkedIn page.